ballerina-attic/messaging-with-ballerina/README.md

 ### Implement the airline reservation backend system with Ballerina message receiver

-You can receive messages from the flight reservation service through the Ballerina message broker.
+You can receive messages from the flight reservation service through the Ballerina Message Broker.

 - Define endpoints to receive messages from Ballerina message queues.

 - Use `endpoint mb:SimpleQueueReceiver queueReceiverBooking` as the endpoint for new flight reservation messages.
-You can specify parameters inside the endpoint to connect to the Ballerina message broker.
+You can specify parameters inside the endpoint to connect to the Ballerina Message Broker.
 The following sample uses the defaults values.

 - Use `endpoint mb:SimpleQueueReceiver queueReceiverCancelling` as the endpoint for the message broker and queue to cancel flight reservations.